yaron-zehavi/OAuth-Rich-Authorization-Requests-Metadata-and-Error-Signaling/draft-zehavi-oauth-rar-metadata-and-error-signaling.md

 * Discovery through Authorization Server Metadata {{RFC8414}}, as well as via OAuth 2.0 Protected Resource Metadata {{RFC9728}}.
 * A standardized error signaling mechanism allowing resource servers to return an authorization details object, to be included in a new Auth request, in order to accomplish a specific request.

+It is up to implementers to decide if their clients need to learn to construct valid authorization details objects, and if so whether authorization details types metadata should be provided by authorization servers or by resource servers.

+Alternatively they may decide clients do not need to learn to construct valid authorization details objects, and interoperability shall be achieved by resource servers providing required authorization_details in their error signals, which clients then include in subsequent OAuth requests.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}